3dprogramin/thinkpad-p51-archbang/issues+fixes/fingerprint/README.md

 Currently, it can scan your fingerprint and match previous (probably comming from windows) scans and you can test the LEDs

-Now a solution for now, but looks very promising
+Not a solution for now, but looks very promising